petersulyok/smfc/README.md

 	My experience is that Noctua fans in my box are running stable in the 35-100% fan level interval.

- 3. `[CPU zone] / [HD zone} hwmon_path`: The service will automatically resolve any wildcard characters in the path specified here in order to make this configuration step more flexible and comfortable.
+ 2. `[CPU zone] / [HD zone] hwmon_path`: The service will automatically resolve any wildcard characters in the path specified here in order to make this configuration step more flexible and comfortable.

+ 3. Several sample configuration files are provided for different scenarios in folder `./src/samples`.
+Please take a look on them, it could be a good starting point in the creation of your own configuration.

 ### 7. Running the service
 This `systemd` service can be started stopped in the standard way.
 Do not forget to reload `systemd` configuration after a new installation or if you changed the service definition file: